The Use of CNN for Image Processing:

 The main principle of multimodal models is their ability to combine information from different sources or modalities (sound, image, text, temperature, movements, etc.), which allows for more complete and accurate information output.

-multimodal models that predict real estate prices
+An example of using multimodal models to predict real estate prices

 An example of using multimodal models to predict real estate prices.
 The input to the neural network is data in three modalities: real estate images, textual descriptions of real estate, and structured information in tables about this real estate.